-It is compulsory for all participants taking part in practice and races to wear a protective helmet.
+• It is compulsory for all participants taking part in practice and races to wear a protective helmet.
 The helmet must be properly fastened, be of a good fit, and be in good condition.
 The helmet must have a chin strap type 'retention system'.

-- A protective lower face cover must be present and must be not detachable, not moveable and made of the same material of the shell. - Helmets constructed with an outer shell made of more than one piece are not permitted (e.g. they must not contain any seam). - A retention system with a strap and the double D ring closing system is recommended. - All helmets must be marked with one of the official international standard marks mentioned in Art.
+- A protective lower face cover must be present and must be not detachable and, not moveable and made of the same material of the shell - Helmets constructed with an outer shell made of more than one piece are not permitted (e.g. they must not contain any seam). - A retention system with a strap and the double D ring closing system is recommended. - All helmets must be marked with one of the official international standard marks mentioned in Art.
 01.70.
 Any FMN approval marks do not substitute the official international standard marks. - A helmet is made to provide protection.
 A helmet is not a platform to attach foreign objects.
-Cameras or other accessories are NOT permitted nor shall be attached to the rider's helmet.
+Cameras or other accessories are NOT permitted nor shall be attached to the rider's helmet. - Long hair, whether of female or male riders, must not come out of the helmet.
+Long hair must be completely contained within the helmet.